tomwbond/levystag/script.md

 For this is but the start of night!”

 *The characters prepare for the next challenge, the air filled with laughter and the promise of more absurdity to come.*

+# **Act 2: The Enchanted Duel**

+*The lights flicker mysteriously as the two Witches step forward, cackling softly.
+They circle Hamlet and Malvolio, weaving invisible threads of magic.
+Hamlet looks resigned, while Malvolio stands rigid, trying to maintain his dignity.*

+**First Witch:**
+“Now, good Hamlet, a new test we lay—
+An enchanted duel to brighten the fray.”

+**Second Witch:**
+“A duel of wit, of speed, of flair,
+But beware, for magic fills the air!”

+*They wave their hands, and a shimmering magical "arena" appears—though it’s all imaginary.
+Illusions of weapons flash briefly.
+The audience sees nothing but must imagine the magical scene through the characters’ reactions.*

+**Hamlet:**
+*A little sarcastic*
+“What trick is this, what foolery grand?
+A duel with magic’s invisible hand?”

+**Malvolio:**
+*Indignant*
+“I am no fool to play in such jest,
+My dignity is at stake—my very best!”

+**First Witch:**
+“Dignity?
+Bah!
+We’ll see it fall,
+When you fight with feather and not with brawl!”

+*With a wave of her hand, Malvolio’s weapon appears—a large, absurd feather duster.
+He looks at it in horror.*

+**Malvolio:**
+“What is this nonsense, this weapon absurd?
+I refuse to fight—it’s truly unheard!”

+**Second Witch:**
+*Gleefully*
+“Fight you will, for by our spell,
+Thy feet shall move, whether ill or well!”

+*Suddenly, Malvolio’s feet begin to move involuntarily.
+He clumsily waves the feather duster around, trying to resist but clearly enchanted.
+Hamlet, seeing the ridiculousness of the situation, grins.*

+**Hamlet:**
+“Well then, if magic rules this night,
+I’ll play the fool and join the fight!”

+*Hamlet is given an invisible sword, but every time he swings, it turns into a different object—first a bouquet of flowers, then a rubber chicken, then a giant spoon.
+The witches giggle as they continue casting their mischief.*

+**First Witch:**
+“A spoon for you, my princely knight,
+Let’s see you win this comical fight!”

+*Hamlet swings the spoon with exaggerated finesse, overacting his moves.
+Malvolio, in stark contrast, stumbles and twirls uncontrollably, trying to fight with the feather duster.*

+**Malvolio:**
+*Flustered, while flailing*
+“This is an outrage, I tell thee,
+A travesty most foul—I’ll never be free!”

+**Second Witch:**
+“Fight, fight, good sirs, till we declare,
+The winner of this duel, oh so rare!”

+*The duel continues with increasingly absurd magical effects.
+The witches cause Hamlet to speak in rhyme whenever he speaks during the fight.*

+**Hamlet:**
+*Astonished*
+“Now by the moon, what curse is this?
+Each word I speak must sound like bliss?”

+**Malvolio:**
+*Struggling*
+“Enough, enough!
+I cannot bear,
+To duel in such a manner, most unfair!”

+**First Witch:**
+“Not yet, dear Malvolio, we’re not done—
+The duel must end with the *best* one.”

+**Second Witch:**
+“A death scene, my lords, to seal the deal,
+The most *theatrical* one wins for real!”

+*The crowd of characters watches eagerly as Hamlet and Malvolio prepare for their grand death scenes.*

+**Hamlet:**
+*Dramatically clutching his chest*
+“O woe is me, the time is nigh,
+For in this duel, I surely die!
+I fall to earth, my soul does part,
+A prince undone by feathered art!”

+*Hamlet falls to the ground in an exaggerated swoon, rolling dramatically for added effect.*

+**Malvolio:**
+*With great reluctance, but determined not to be outdone*
+“Though this is madness, I’ll play my part,
+But mark this well—it breaks my heart!”

+*Malvolio twirls with the feather duster and then collapses in a heap, clutching it like a tragic relic.*

+**Sir Toby Belch:**
+*Cheering*
+“Bravely done!
+I say Hamlet’s the victor—
+His death was *longer* and far more slicker!”

+**Sir John Falstaff:**
+*Nodding in agreement*
+“Aye, ‘twas a spectacle, indeed well-played!
+But Malvolio’s fall was stiff and staid.”

+**First Witch:**
+“Declare we must, the winner bold,
+And by our spell, his tale is told.”

+*The witches declare Hamlet the winner, but with much laughter and cheering from the group.
+Malvolio, embarrassed but still attempting to maintain his dignity, stands up and brushes himself off.*

+**Malvolio:**
+“This night will haunt me, no more shall I stay—
+I’ll leave you all to this reckless play!”

+*The witches cackle, while the other characters cheer for Hamlet.
+The magical duel ends in a flurry of laughter and exaggerated applause.*